python/cpython/Doc/library/asyncio-sync.rst

 Barrier
 =======

-   .. versionadded:: 3.11
+.. class:: Barrier(parties, action=None)

    A barrier object.
 Not thread-safe.

-   A barrier is a simple synchronization primitive that allows to block until a certain number of tasks are waiting on it.
+   A barrier is a simple synchronization primitive that allows to block until *parties* number of tasks are waiting on it.
    Tasks can wait on the :meth:`~Barrier.wait` method and would be blocked until the specified number of tasks end up waiting on :meth:`~Barrier.wait`.
    At that point all of the waiting tasks would unblock simultaneously.

+   :keyword:`async with` can be used as an alternative to awaiting on :meth:`~Barrier.wait`.

    The barrier can be reused any number of times.